Alan Krueger, noted economist who served Obama, has died

 Widely admired in both economic and political circles, Krueger was known as an avid tennis player and for frequently taking time to discuss the nuances of public policy with reporters.

 “Alan has been my friend and colleague for over 20 years — and one of the very most consequential economists of our generation,” Sperling said.
-“His pathbreaking work on minimum wage was only one of many ways he used his genius for the good of all.”
+“His path-breaking work on minimum wage was only one of many ways he used his genius for the good of all.”